Updated by Joel Lee on 19th June 2017

 What is a dedicated web hosting plan?
 It’s exactly what it sounds like: your website is hosted on a private server that’s fully dedicated to your website.
 No other website shares your machine, not even as a virtual machine.
 You get the entire CPU, all the RAM, and all the system’s resources.

 All the dedicated systems offer the same 5 TB bandwidth and Raid-1 drives.
 However, for each level of RAM, you can choose between the 128 GB of SSD storage or 1 TB of HDD storage for the same price.
-Obviously, there’s something for everyone here.
+Obviously, there’s something for everyone here, up to $303 per month for the best multi-CPU plan.

 And at all levels, you get an expert support team who manage server security and system issues for you.

 If you have the cash to spend for it, Rackspace may be the last web hosting service you ever use.
-Dedicated servers here are completely customizable to your needs with up to 32 cores, 1.5 TB of RAM, and close to 10 TB of storage.
+Dedicated servers here are completely customizable to your needs with up to 72 cores, 3 TB of RAM, and 12 TB of storage per server.
 There isn’t much that you won’t be able to do here.

 Just like with its shared and VPS hosting solutions, Media Temple offers some of the most powerful dedicated server options at an affordable price.
 All of them come with an impressive 1 TB of SSD storage, 128 GB of RAM, and 10 TB of bandwidth.